troed/summarize.sh/README.md

 This script doesn't do anything clever, it just makes use of the great work done by other projects.
 Since the purpose is to not have to sit through 8-12 minutes of someone explaining what should've just been a short blog post, it's imperative that the summary is factually correct.
 That's the reason behind the default usage of the very capable Mixtral 8x7b LLM.

+However.
+Thanks to the large context window of Mixtral, it's also possible to run the script against much longer videos.
+It's been tested on a 1 hour long podcast, where the conversation mode was subsequently used to dive into more details on one of the subjects mentioned in the summary.

 # Prerequisites

 * yt-dlp - to download Youtube videos